miyago9267/miyago9267/README.md

 <font color="#FF9F3F">**$whoami**</font>
 ```
 Miyago9267 aka 水源宮語
+JUST MONIKA
 ```

 <font color=#FF9F3F>**$cat about_me**</font>
 ```
 A student who just a beginner at coding and still learning.
+Welcome for any suggestions or advice on my project and code.
 ```

 <font color=#FF9F3F>**$cat experience**</font>